rushi-the-neural-arch/EVA8-Assignments/Session_10/README.md

-# GradCAM Visualization of Resnet 18 on CIFAR10
+# Fully Convolutional Vision Transformer

 This repository contains the code for Assignment 10 of the EVA8 course.
 The goal of this assignment is to train a fully convolutional Vision Transformer on the CIFAR10 dataset for 24 epochs and 10 GradCAM outputs on any misclassified images.
 ## Data